Beating back the Largest General Rate Increase (GRI) by FedEx and UPS

 - Extended Residential $2.65 will now be $2.75

 Fedex Rate Increase: Here is the Fedex post on their 2010 increases and Parcel Industry’s PDF of 2009 verse 2010 Fedex rate comparison (nice!)
-FedEx Express package and freight rates will increase 5.9%.
+For FedEx Fulfillment, FedEx Express package and freight rates will increase 5.9%.
 They will again be partially offsetting the increase by adjusting the fuel surcharge calculation.
 FedEx will also change the following rate categories:

 - FedEx Express US Import Rates